Statuses in Latin with translation. Quotes in Latin with translation

 With love.

-Latin is the most common lettering language around the world, one of the sacred languages, the official language of Catholicism, the verses of Pythagoras are written in “golden Latin”, it was borrowed from church practice by adherents of secret teachings.
+Latin is the most common language for lettering around the world, one of the sacred languages, the official language of Catholicism, the poems of Pythagoras were written in “golden Latin”, it was borrowed from church practice by adherents of secret teachings.

-Latin is used to write tattoos of magic words, ritual texts, prayers, signs of ceremonial magic.
+Latin is used to write tattoos of magic words, ritual texts, prayers, and signs of ceremonial magic.

-And nullo diligitur, qui neminem diligit - no one loves someone who does not love anyone himself.
+And nullo diligitur, qui neminem diligit - no one loves someone who doesn’t love anyone himself

 And teneris unguiculis - from tender (soft) nails.
 Cicero

-Аb aqua silente cave - devils live in a still pool
+Аb aqua silente cave – in still waters there are devils

-Аb imo pectore - from the depths of the soul - with all my heart - from a pure heart (Lucretius)
+Ab imo pectore - from the depths of the soul - with all my soul - from the bottom of my heart (Lucretius)

 Ab ovo - from beginning to end

-Ab hoedis segregare oves - to distinguish black from white
+Ab hoedis segregare oves - distinguish black from white

 Ab hodierno - from this date

-Acceptissima semper munera sunt, aucor quae pretiosa facit - the most pleasant gifts are those that a person dear to you brings
+Acceptissima semper munera sunt, aucor quae pretiosa facit - the most pleasant gifts are those that are brought by a person dear to you

-Ad carceres a calce revocare - to return from the finish line to the start - to start from scratch.
+Ad carceres a calce revocare - return from the finish to the start - start all over again.
 Cicero

-Ad clavum - to sit at the helm - to hold the reins of government in your hands.
+Ad clavum - sit at the helm - hold the reins of power in your hands.
 Cicero

-Ad calendas (kalendas) graecas - before Greek calends - never - after rain on Thursday
+Ad calendas (kalendas) graecas – before the Greek Kalends - never - after the rain on Thursday

-Aere perennius - stronger than copper (used in the meaning of "durable")
+Aere perennius - stronger than copper (used to mean “durable”)

 Aeternae veritates - eternal truths